Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 I mostly wanted to show that each meta-expression inside `eval_pipe_` is considered something akin to an `actions` in range_v3.
 Any `views` ( the other "concept" in range_v3 ) requiere iteration to make it work : `for(auto anything : vi | fct_views)`.

 While very cool, some operations are still difficult to express in meta-programming and, up until now, all of this was a by-product of what I wanted to achieve.
+Let me be clear : I did not "TMP all the things" the range library.
+It's very similar due to some similar ideas and concepts, but nothing more.

 # Let's open Pandora's box.